 What kind of bike do I have?

-In addition to the question above, you should always ask yourself what you need the cycling shoes for, or in other words, whether you need road bike shoes or mountain bike shoes.
+In addition to the question above, you should always ask yourself what you need the cycling shoes for.

 Road cyclists, who always seem to be looking for a boost in speed will find that special road bike shoes have a particularly rigid sole.
 This serves to provide stability, even when you’re riding aggressively.
 The sole itself is usually kept smooth and has little or no tread.